Home

 💡 We assume that you already created an ARC that contains one or more isa.study.xlsx and isa.assay.xlsx file(s), respectively.

-Annotate your table with help of the annotation principles.
+Create and fill your annotation table with help of the annotation principles.

 Briefly:

-- Parameters describe steps in your experimental workflow (e.g. an instrument model or a growth chamber), and
+- Parameters describe steps in your experimental workflow (e.g. a measurement temperature)

-The combination of ISA (Characteristics, Parameter, Factor) and a biological or technological ontology (e.g. temperature, strain, instrument model) gives the flexibility to display an ontology term, e.g. temperature, as a regular process parameter or as the factor your study is based on (Parameter [temperature] or Factor [temperature]).
+The combination of ISA terms (Characteristics, Parameter, Component, Factor) and biological or technological ontology terms (e.g. temperature, strain, instrument model) gives the flexibility to display an ontology term, e.g. temperature, as a regular process parameter or as the factor your study is based on (Parameter [temperature] or Factor [temperature]).

 Customize your table by adding building blocks

-Choose the type of building block you want to add (A).
+Choose the type of building block you want to add ( b ).

-If you chose a descriptive building block type (building blocks besides Sample Name, Source Name, and Data File Name), use search field (B) to search for an Ontology Term.
+If you chose a descriptive building block type (building blocks besides Input and Output), use search field ( c ) to search for an ontology term.
 Swate accesses the SwateDB with a list of established external ontologies designated suitable for use in plant science.
 In addition, we feature our own ontology DPBO to extend the DB with missing, but necessary terms.

-If you want to add a building block with a unit, check box (C) and use search field (D) to look for a fitting unit term, e.g. degree Celsius as unit for Parameter [temperature].
+If you want to add a building block with a unit, activate the unit box ( d ) and use the search field to look for a fitting unit term, e.g. degree Celsius as unit for Parameter [temperature].

 - For more information on customizing your annotation table click here.